iifl-logo

 Fair Valuation of Investment Property

 In line with the disclosure requirements under Ind AS-40 Standard and as per the Accounting Policy no 2.2 requires all entities to measure the fair value of investment property for the purpose of disclosure even though they are required to follow the cost model.
+However, as per para 53 of Ind AS 40, in exceptional cases, if the fair value of the investment property is not reliably measurable on a continuing basis, the entity shall make the disclosures required by paragraph 79(e) that the reason why the fair value

-We conducted our audit in accordance with the Standards on Auditing (“SAs") specified u/s 143 (10) of the Act.
+We conducted our audit in accordance with the Standards on Auditing ("SAs") specified u/s 143 (10) of the Act.
 Our responsibilities under those Standards are further described in the Auditors Responsibilities for the Audit of the Ind AS Financial Statements section of our report.
-We are independent of the Company in accordance with the Code of Ethics issued by the Institute of Chartered Accountants of India together with the ethical requirements that are relevant to our audit of the Ind AS Financial Statements under the provisions of the Act and the Rules there under, and we have fulfilled our other ethical responsibilities in accordance with these requirements and the ICAIs Code of Ethics.
+We are independent of the Company in accordance with the Code of Ethics issued by the Institute of Chartered Accountants of India together with the ethical requirements that are relevant to our audit of the Ind AS Financial Statements under the provisions of the Act and the Rules there under, and we have fulfilled our other ethical responsibilities in accordance with these requirements and the ICAIs Code and of Ethics.
 We believe that the audit evidence we have obtained is sufficient and appropriate to provide a basis for our opinion.

 Key Audit Matters.

-Key Audit Matters are those matters that, in our professional judgment, were of most significance in our audit of the Standalone Ind AS financial statements for the financial year ended March 31, 2024.
+Key Audit Matters are those matters that, in our professional judgment, were of most significance in our audit of the Standalone Ind AS financial statements for the financial year ended March 31,2026.
 These matters were addressed in the context of our audit of the Ind AS financial statements as a whole, and in forming our opinion thereon, and we do not provide a separate opinion on these matters.
-We have determined the matters described below to be the key audit matters to be communicated in our report.
-We have fulfilled the responsibilities described in the Auditors responsibilities for the audit of the Ind AS financial statements section of our report, including in relation to these matters.

-Accordingly, our audit included the performance of procedures designed to respond to our assessment of the risks of material mis-statement of the Ind AS financial statements.
+Accordingly, our audit included the performance of procedures designed to respond to our assessment of the risks of material misstatement of the Ind AS financial statements.
 The results of our audit procedures, including the procedures performed to address the matters below, provide the basis for our audit opinion on the accompanying Ind AS financial statements.

 We draw attention to the following points: